snrism/swarm-sec/tests/TEST.md

 ---

-## Cluster Node & Runtime Setup
+## Cluster Runtime Assessment
   1. Verify client and server are running the same docker version
   2. Check if each node has unique labels

+---

+## Cluster Node Assessment
-  3. Verify the cluster node configuration
+  1. Verify the cluster node configuration
-  4. Verify docker daemon configuration
+  2. Verify docker daemon configuration
-  5. Determine the container runtime configuration status (images & containers)
+  3. Determine the container runtime configuration status (images & containers)

 ---